Skip to main content

 Communication is a key part of a project manager's role within a church.

+Project managers need to be the best communicators in your church.
+Most communication will happen between church leaders and members who share a common vision and common goals.
 However, projects can bring in contractors who do not necessarily share those ideas.
-Your project manager needs to be able to communicate the needs and goals of the project with people who may not even share your religious beliefs.
+Your project manager needs to be able to communicate the needs and goals of the project with people who may not even share your faith.
+If you're struggling with communication, try the steps outlined in our church communications plan article.

 In addition, project managers should be organized, punctual, and high-energy.
 On longer projects, such as building a new sanctuary or remodeling the current one, enthusiasm can flag among your volunteers, so a project manager who can keep morale up is essential.